Badgerati/Pode/README.md

 Pode is a PowerShell framework that runs a HTTP/TCP listener on a specific port, allowing you to host REST APIs, Web Pages and SMTP servers via PowerShell.

+## Features

+* Host REST APIs and Web Pages
+* Run TCP listeners
+* Host SMTP servers - great for tests and mocking
+* Use the full power of PowerShell, want a REST API for NUnit?
+Go for it!
+* Ability to write webpages in PowerShell using PSHTML

 ## Documentation

 This documentation will cover the basics on how to use Pode to create a simple REST API, Web Page, and SMTP Server.
 Further examples can be found in the examples folder.